Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Experiments

 \subsection{Benefits to Downstream Tasks}

-We deploy a Python implementation of the proposed elevation mapping framework on an Nvidia Jetson AGX Xavier.
-The point cloud pre-processing and point features update are accelerated using GPU through CuPy element-wise kernels.
-It takes only around $1.2$ms to preprocess a point cloud frame from a LiDAR with $16$ channels and generate the network input.
-As the generation model is fully convolutional, it can deal with input feature maps of diverse sizes and generate maps of the corresponding shape.
-The model takes around $24$ms to generate $3.2$m $\times$ $3.2$m local patches for locomotion as done in \cite{hoeller2022neural} and uses $75$ms to generate $12$m $\times$ $12$m maps for cost-optimal navigation on complex terrains as required in \cite{yang2021real}.
-The whole pipeline performs elevation mapping at $10$Hz, which achieves real-time performance on the mobile computation platform and saves computational resources for other robotic tasks.

 We then conduct path planning on real-world stairs using the approach in \cite{yang2021real} which requires dense elevation maps for optimal path planning on complex terrains.
-As shown in Fig. \ref{fig:plan}, both E.M.C.I. and our approach provide online dense elevation mapping when the robot approaches the stair.
-However, E.M.C.I. cannot recover detailed stair structures from extremely sparse observations, resulting in the failure of the planner to find a valid path.
+As shown in Fig. \ref{fig:plan}, both E.M.C.
+Telea and our approach provide online dense elevation maps when the robot approaches the stair.
+However, E.M.C.
+Telea generates rough step surfaces and wrongly estimates the height of stairs under extremely sparse observations, resulting in the failure of the planning task.
 Our approach successfully reconstructs the stair once the LiDAR observes the steps.
-The strong capability of our approach in reconstructing urban terrain features at a glance assists the navigation and exploration tasks to achieve better performance.
+The strong capability of our approach in reconstructing urban terrain features at a glance assists the navigation tasks to achieve better performance.

-Adopting the uncertainty estimations in the downstream tasks can help to ensure the safe and robust behaviors of the robot.
+Adopting the uncertainty estimations in the downstream tasks may help to ensure safe and robust behaviors of the robot.
 Fig. \ref{fig:cover}(c) visualizes the uncertainty values on the real-world stairs.
-Our model returns a higher uncertainty at the edges of the stairs than the flat surfaces, which can assist the locomotion algorithms to step feet onto safe regions and prevent slips resulting from the terrain reconstruction inaccuracy.
-In addition, when there is a hole on the ground (Fig. \ref{fig:hole}), the inpainting filter (E.M.C.I.) \cite{elevationcupy} just fills in that region to make it a surface, resulting in potential danger to navigation tasks.
+Our model returns a higher uncertainty at the edges of the stairs than the flat surfaces, which may assist the locomotion algorithms to step feet onto safe regions and prevent slips resulting from the terrain reconstruction inaccuracy.
+Also, when there is a hole in the ground (Fig. \ref{fig:hole}), traditional inpainting approaches (E.M.C. with minimum filter and E.M.C.
+Telea) \cite{elevationcupy} just fill in that region to make it a surface, resulting in potential danger to navigation tasks.
 Although our approach cannot provide accurate height values inside the hole due to occlusion, it returns high reconstruction uncertainty that can inform the navigation module for safe behaviors.
+In addition, our approach can generate the slope based on the information of adjacent grids and returns higher uncertainty values as the occlusion gets stronger.